Last Updated on January 9, 2024

-Bone metastasis or metastatic bone disease is said to occur when cancer cells from other parts of body spread to the bone.
-After lung and liver, bone is considered to be the third most common organ involved by metastases.
+Bone metastasis or metastatic bone disease is said to occur when cancer cells from other parts of the body spread to the bone.
+After lung and liver, bone is considered to be the third most common organ involved in metastases.
 In breast cancer, the bone is the second most common site for metastases.

 Metastases in the bone need early detection and aggressive management.